Sharey Chuattor: Reception

-The film became a blockbuster hit at the box office and ran over 56 days in theatre.
-This film established Uttam and Suchitra in the film industry.
+Legendary Satyajit Ray stated this film as one of the best comedy film in the talkie era of Bengali Cinema, with tight screenplay and the good direction of Nirmal Dey.
+The film marked for first time pairing Uttam Kumar and Suchitra Sen in a film.
 The Times of India called the film, "one of the best Bengali old comedy movies which is still a must-watch."